Skip to main content

 Table of instance types

-As a general rule of thumb, you should always use the latest generation you can.
-If you are using an older version of ElastiCache for Redis, it is worthwhile upgrading so you can use newer generations.
+You must always use the latest instance type you can.
+If you are using an older version of ElastiCache for Redis, you should upgrade your Redis version so you can use newer instance types.

 Redis version Environment type Instance type